 WHY?
 The use of this term applies to discussions surrounding treatments for opioid dependence like Methadone, Suboxone and Vivitrol.
 By describing them as “replacements,” it minimizes the validity of these treatments and implies that the individual is still actively using drugs.
 Methadone, Suboxone and Vivitrol are medications prescribed to a person suffering from an illness, opioid use disorder (opioid addiction).
 Addiction is an uncontrollable compulsive behavior.
 The first goal of addiction treatment is to stop this dangerous behavior.
 With medication-assisted treatment as part of a comprehensive treatment plan with behavioral counseling, the dangerous addictive behavior is stopped, not replaced – and life can be extended.

 INSTEAD SAY: Medication-assisted treatment, medication for addiction treatment, medication, treatment.

 “For a long time, we’ve known that language plays a huge role in how we think about people and how people think about themselves.
 Words have to change so attitudes change.”

-Editor’s Note: Some of our user-submitted stories and older blog posts on our website use “addict” and other words from the above list.
+Editor’s Note: Some of the personal stories featured on our site use “addict” and other words from the above list.
 We respect and understand those who choose to use certain terms to express themselves.
-However, when the Partnership creates new content, we will strive to use language that’s health-oriented, accurately reflects science, promotes evidence-based treatment and demonstrates respect and compassion.
+However, we will always strive to use language that’s health-oriented, accurately reflects science, promotes evidence-based treatment and demonstrates respect and compassion.